sisath/InventoryManagementSystem/README.md

 Here's an example of a Mockito test for the testAddProducts() and testRemoveProducts, which were an extension task for the Inventory Mangement System project.
 Here, we are testing whether the functions are doing what they are expecting to be doing.

+Let's have a look at this test, testAddProducts();

 ```
  @Test
     public void testAddProducts() {